Raja (Telugu actor)

-Raja Abel is an Indian actor who worked in Telugu films.
+Raja Abel is a former Indian actor, who worked predominantly in Telugu films.
 He is best known for his role in the Telugu film Anand.

-He debuted in 2002, playing a small role in the romantic comedy O Chinnadana.
+He debuted in 2002, playing a supporting role in the romantic comedy O Chinnadana.
 Since entering the industry, he has appeared in the successful films like Anand, Aa Naluguru, Vennela, and Style.

 Early and personal life

 Raja was born as Raja Abel in Visakhapatnam.
 He was born to a Telugu-speaking father, who was a Brahmin, and a British mother.

 He canvassed in support of YSRCP, in the Indian elections of 2014.
 He quit cinema and is currently serving as a pastor in Hyderabad.